tsowell/wiremix/README.md

 device = [ "{device:device.nick}", "{device:device.description}" ]
 ```

-pwmixer's author uses these overrides with the above:
+wiremix's author uses these overrides with the above:

 ```toml
 # Fix for Apple USB-C to 3.5mm adapter whose device.nick is truncated to